NAYMUR143/NAYMUR143/README.md

 <img src="./githumrepo.png" alt="githubprofile">
 <h1 align="center">Hi 👋, I'm Naymur Rahman</h1>
 <h3 align="center">I am a dedicated MERN Stack developer hailing from Bangladesh, recognized for my ability to craft elegant and feature-rich websites and applications.
-My skill set encompasses an array of technologies including HTML, CSS, JavaScript, Tailwind CSS, Ant Design, MUI React.js, Next.js, Node.js, Express.js, and MongoDB.
+My skill set encompasses an array of technologies including HTML, CSS, JavaScript, TypeScript, Tailwind CSS, Ant Design, MUI, React.js,Redux, Next.js, Firebase, Node.js, Express.js, and MongoDB.

 Beyond my technical accomplishments, I possess a mastery of design tools such as Figma and Photoshop, adding a layer of creativity to my development endeavors.
 My GitHub repository serves as a testament to my skills, housing a diverse array of projects that exemplify my problem-solving capabilities and unwavering passion for innovation.